mavryk-network/mavryk-signatory/docs/ledger.md

 ## Getting data from ledger for signatory configuration using CLI

-Keep tezos-wallet app open for the below commands and for signing any wallet transactions.
+Keep mavryk-wallet app open for the below commands and for signing any wallet transactions.
 During every wallet transaction `Accept/Reject` input should be provided in the ledger when prompted.

 ```sh